captam3rica/plistbuddy-guide/README.md

 ### Creating a Plist

-If we want to create a new plist we can use the `add` key word.
+If we want to create a new plist we can use the `add` keyword.
 If `PlistBuddy` sees that that plist does not exist it will try to create it.

 If we want to create the plist `com.paloaltonetworks.GlobalProtect.settings.plist` we can do so with the following command.